hlatsiieydevs/crazyOCR/README.md

 This is simply a mini project that I am working on that aims to digitise scanned documents into text files effectively and efficiently.

 ## Prerequisites
-A system with Ubuntu
+A system with Ubuntu and Anaconda preinstalled
-Anaconda
-GPU drivers
-Jupyter Notebook

 ## Setup
 ### Install required packages